sudeep-23-11/Code-Store/Language/Java/Theory/OOPS.md

     * Multilevel = A -> B -> C
     * Hierarchical = A -> B, C
     * Multiple = A, B -> C
+    * Hybrid
-    * Hybrid = A -> B, C -> D
+        * A -> B, C -> D
+        * diamond problem
+        * virtual inheritance
 * Access Modifiers
+    * public
-    * public = class, package, subclass of other package, other package
+        * class, package, subclass of other package, other package
+        * class, subclass of program, program
+    * protected
-    * protected = class, package, subclass of other package
+        * class, package, subclass of other package
+        * class, subclass of program
     * default = class, package
     * private = class
 * Visibility Modes